pippinbarr/SNAKISTS/process/candidates.md

 So not out of the realms of possibilty but some strikes against it.

 See: Duelist as a better linguistic fit.

+## Eroticist

+"1. one who indulges in eroticism.
+2. art, literature. one who uses erotic imagery in art or literature."

+Sexy sounds when you eat an apply, maybe an orgasm sound when you hit a wall?
+Randomize male/female voice?

+Sexy breathing throughout?

+## Escapist

+"a person who seeks distraction and relief from unpleasant realities, especially in the form of entertainment or fantasy."

+A kind of double distraction?
+Snake as an escapist outlet.
+And then an escapist outlet for the Snake itself from the boring task of eating the apples?
+With the ultimate thing being to exit the level altogether?

 ## Faddist